 Learn more about upcoming session dates and tuition costs.

 English Language Program (ELP)

-The English Language Program (ELP) is tailored for students and professionals seeking to improve their English communication skills to advance their academic and career goals.
+The English Language Program (ELP) is designed for students and professionals seeking to improve their English communication skills to advance their academic and career goals.

 Who is this program for?

 - Students who are preparing for an undergraduate degree in the U.S.

 - People who want to improve their English for better job opportunities